Cloud Native architecture - microservices, Kubernetes, CI/CD, and GitOps: what it is and how to implement it

 This gives teams freedom: they work in parallel, ship updates more often and reduce risks.
 Back in the 2010s Netflix abandoned its monolithic application, breaking it down into many microservices, which helped the company rapidly develop new functionality and stay resilient as its audience grew.

-This delivers portability and resource savings.
-Kubernetes, the leading container orchestrator, automates their startup, scaling and self-healing, sets up service discovery and manages configuration and secrets.
-A service mesh is an additional layer for managing the network interactions of microservices: sidecar proxies are deployed alongside each service, while the control plane centrally manages routing, encryption, retries and load balancing.
+Kubernetes, the largest container orchestrator, automates startup, scaling, and self-healing, handles service discovery, and manages configuration and secrets.
+A service mesh is an additional layer for managing microservice network interactions: sidecar proxies are deployed alongside each service, and the control plane centrally manages routing, encryption, retries, and load balancing.

 This simplifies development and improves security, but it adds infrastructure complexity and requires configuration expertise.
 CI/CD and DevOps introduce a culture of continuous integration and delivery.

 Code is automatically built and tested, then deployed to different environments, which shortens time-to-market and reduces human error.
-In 2024, per a CNCF survey, 29 % of companies ship code several times a day, meaning continuous delivery has become the norm.
-Infrastructure as Code is when infrastructure is managed as code: convenient, scalable and transparent.
-GitOps is a logical evolution of DevOps, in which Git stores all configuration and code.
+In 2024, according to a CNCF survey, 29% of companies release code several times a day, which means continuous delivery has become the norm.
+Infrastructure as Code means infrastructure is managed like code: convenient, scalable, and transparent.
+GitOps is a natural extension of DevOps, where Git stores all configuration and code.

 Changes go through a pull request, and a dedicated agent continuously checks that the current cluster state matches what is described in the repository, automatically fixing any deviations.